-Babysitting your way to money: the complete guide to becoming a productive babysitter.
+Babysitting your way to money: The complete guide to becoming a productive babysitter.

-Becoming a nanny is a great way to make money.
+Becoming a nanny is a great way to Earn money.
 Picture it: a part-time job that will allow you to produce incomes, it is adjusted to your schedules, and you decide whether to take a shift or not, depending on your availability.

 It will seem silly to you, but much more people than you imagine need someone like you to care for their children.
-However, there is one of these two things that is preventing them from doing so:
+However, there is one of these two things that are preventing them from doing so:

 - They may not even know you exist, and you are the best nanny!